sagemath/trac_to_gh/Issue 8816.md

             0.0
 ```

 Clearly that can't be correct as the naive height is not exactly equal to the canonical height.
-Either the documentation is incorrect, or the function broken for higher rank curves (in which case we should raise an error of some sort.)
+The documentation is incorrect.

 Issue created by migration from https://trac.sagemath.org/ticket/8816